Shreya14304/ELECTRIC-VEHICLE-SALES-ADOPTION-PREDICTION-ML-PROJECT-/README.md

 1. Exploratory Data Analysis (EDA) to visualize EV trends
 2. Regression Models to forecast future EV sales
 3. Classification Models to categorize countries by EV adoption levels

+# PROBLEM STATEMENT
+The rapid expansion of the Electric Vehicle (EV) market has made it essential to analyze sales data and forecast future adoption rates.
+However, identifying which factors drive adoption and predicting sales trends across regions remain challenging.
+This project aims to:
+  Analyze EV sales and adoption trends globally.
+  Predict future EV sales using ML regression models.
+  Classify countries into adoption categories (high, medium, low).

 # Objectives
 Study the global growth of EVs using historical data